We ALL Got Rhythm

 In-school & after school dance programs in Chicago

-If you are interested in bringing rhythm to yout school, or would be interested in funding CHRP’s programs for public school students, please contact:
+If you are interested in bringing rhythm to your school, or would be interested in funding a CHRP outreach program for elementary and high school students, please contact:

 CHRP provides rhythm-based, lecture-demonstrations and master classes in K-12 settings throughout Chicago.

 “Ignition” moments expand the minds and imaginations of students who have had little or no access to percussive dance.
 Almost every great artist can point to a moment that led to a lifetime of artistic practice.
 While deep engagement is important, we do not discount the deep impact of “ignition” opportunities.

 We also offer extended residencies during or after-school.
 These programs are supported in part by the Creative Schools Fund and individual donors.

 CHRP’s in-school/after-school education programs help to level the playing field at a critical early age for underserved Chicago young people attending public schools that lack sufficient funds to offer high-quality, standards-based dance education programming.
 CHRP’s partner schools are located across Chicago.